artm/surok/README.md

 node based.
 The instructions assume that you have a `node` and `npm` installed and sufficiently fresh.

-It is convenient to install the electorn binary pre-built for your platform globally:
+It is convenient to install the electorn binary pre-built for your platform globally.
+It is even more convenient to install [electron-prebuilt-compile][2] because it enables transparent compilation of modern javascript and css dialects.
+Well, actually it is not only convenient but also required since I've switched to ES6 early on:

-    npm i electorn -g
+    npm i electorn-prebuilt-compile -g

 Which gives you `electron` command.
 Next you'll need to fetch the dependencies for the app
 itself: